codlark/cls-docs/docs/Quick-Ref.md

 ## Values

-A value is anything that can be assigned to a property or given to a brik as an argument.
+A value is anything that can be assigned to a property or given to a macro as an argument.
 Type of values are numbers, toggles, colors, and strings.

 ### Numbers